San Pedro (Chile volcano): Regional

 Volcanoes in this region of Chile often form lineaments perpendicular to the volcanic arc, with northwest–southeast and north–south lineaments common.
 One such lineament is the c.
-65 km long San Pedro-Linzor lineament, which includes San Pedro, Paniri, Cerro Chao, Cerro del León and Toconce.
+65 km long San Pedro-Linzor lineament, which includes San Pedro, Paniri, Cerro Chao, Cerro del León, Toconce and Linzor.
 Other volcanoes with such trends are Carasilla-Polapi-Cerro Cebollar-Cerro Ascotan-Palpana and the Aucanquilcha complex; the youngest edifice is the westernmost one.

 The basement of the region is formed by various metamorphic and sedimentary rocks intruded by plutons ranging in their age from the Paleozoic to the Tertiary; one of these is the 65 million years old Cerro Colorado pluton.
 However, in the area of San Pedro this basement is entirely buried beneath volcanites of Miocene age, including ignimbrites, remnants of composite volcanoes and volcanic debris.
 At least three individual ignimbrites have been found; one of the ignimbrites, the San Pedro Ignimbrite, may have originated from a vent now covered by San Pedro volcano although the neighbouring Caracanal volcano is also a candidate source.
+The crust in the region is about 70 km thick.
 The older composite volcano centres include Cerro Carcanal and Cerro Huiche south-southeast of San Pedro and Cerro del Diablo due north.
 This surface slopes down to the Loa River in the west.

 Composition

 Old Cone lavas range from andesite to olivine-containing basaltic andesite.
 Young Cone lavas include both andesite and hornblende-containing dacite.
 Volcanic rocks erupted during both stages of San Pedro belong to the potassium-rich calc-alkaline suite.

 San Pedro volcanic rocks are usually glassy with only tiny phenocrysts.
 Plagioclase and pyroxene are the dominant minerals, with amphibole and olivine being secondary components.
 The magma feeding the volcano probably formed from the mixing of magmas of distinct temperatures, as indicated by various clues indicating significant thermal disequilibrium between various components.
-Ultimately they originate in the Altiplano-Puna Magma Body, but undergo storage in shallower crustal magma chambers.
+Ultimately they originate in the Altiplano-Puna Magma Body, but undergo storage in shallower crustal magma chambers and absorb crustal gneiss.
 The eruption of La Poruña appears to have been accompanied by a change in the magma system of the general volcano, a more recent hypothesis regards this cone as a separate volcanic system from San Pedro.